DEIB-GECO/VarSum/README.md

 The user can also impose further constraints on the target population, like the presence of some specific variants and their location (same or different chromosome copy) and the presence of variants in a precise genomic area or gene.

 ## Abbreviations and terms
-As a reference, below are listed some abbreviations in use across the 1000 Genomes data.
+As a reference, below are listed some abbreviations in use.

 #### Ethnicity - Country and Continent of provenance